Knowledge Base

 Start by reading the author's notes.
 These reflect the things the author is looking for in your critique.
 Then read the story completely through, for the global impression it has on you as a reader.
 Then, read it again, and this time look at the details.
 General impressions can be written in the 'closing comments'.
 Details are best written in-line.

-If you tell the author that you think something should be changed, tell him why.
+If you tell the author that you think something should be changed, tell him/her why.
 Be objective and bring examples.
 It doesn't hurt to stress that this is all your humble opinion.

 Don't forget to tell the author about the positive things, what he's doing well.
 It's just as important to know what you're doing right as what you're not doing so well, to know what works and what doesn't.